AlexToon55/IUPUI-ADS-h611-FinalProject/README.md

 \end{bmatrix}
 $$

-Our goal is for a neural network to take this $\mathbf{X}$ input and output a single number $\hat{y}$, which represents the predicted probability of winning the game from this state.
+Our goal is for a neural network to take this $\mathbf{X}$ input (the vector) and output a single number $\hat{y}$, which represents the predicted probability of winning the game from this snapshot / game state.

 ### Network Structure

 We will use a very small neural network with:

 - **Input Layer**: 5 neurons (one for each feature in $\mathbf{X}$)
-- **Hidden Layer**: 3 neurons
+- **Hidden Layer**: 3 neurons (will be explained later)
-- **Output Layer**: 1 neuron (for the win probability $\hat{y}$
+- **Output Layer**: 1 neuron (for the win probability $\hat{y}$)

 You can visualise the network like this:

 ![alt text](images/Network_Structure.png)

-Each arrow has a **weight** associated with it, which determines the strength of the connection between neurons.Another way to think about this is how strongly one neuron influences the next.
+Each arrow has a **weight** associated with it, which determines the strength of the connection between neurons.
+Another way to think about this is how strongly one neuron influences the next.

-Each neuron also has a **bias** term, which allows the neuron to shift its activation function up or down.
+Each neuron (each circle) also has a **bias** term, which allows the neuron to shift its activation function up or down.

 Inside each neuron we:

-- Take a weighted sum of the inputs
+- Take a weighted sum of the inputs ($\mathbf{X}$ for the input layer, or activations from the previous layer for hidden/output layers)
-- Add the bias
+- Add the bias (to the neuron/circles)
 - Pass the result through an activation function

 We will introduce the exact equations in mission 2.
 For now it's enough to know that the network is a stack of simple layers/computations that turn a game state $\mathbf{X}$ into a win probability $\hat{y}$.